Buddy Miles: Friendship and collaboration with Jimi Hendrix

-Between late September and mid-October 1969, Miles stated that: "Jimi was not happy.
+Miles stated that between late September and mid-October 1969, "Jimi was not happy.
 He felt powerless.
 He couldn't do what he wanted to do".
-In response, in mid-October 1969, Hendrix founded a short-lived band called Band of Gypsys, which Miles would join.
-Alan Douglas and Stephan Bright were initially brought in to produce their recording sessions, but bassist Billy Cox immediately clashed with the pair, deeming them unworthy.
-Cox eventually stormed out of the sessions after a furious row with Bright and went home to Nashville for two weeks, before being coaxed back.
+In mid-October 1969, Hendrix founded a short-lived band called Band of Gypsys, which Miles would join.
+Alan Douglas and Stephan Bright were initially brought in to produce their recording sessions, but bassist Billy Cox clashed with the pair, deeming them unworthy.
+Cox stormed out of the sessions after a furious row with Bright and went home to Nashville for two weeks, before being coaxed back.
 At the end of Douglas and Bright's one-and-a-half months together, they had only produced one usable backing track, "Room Full of Mirrors".
-Consequently, Douglas and Bright resigned, stating pressures from the record label, Hendrix's manager Michael Jeffery, and Hendrix's own "lack of interest".
+Douglas and Bright resigned, stating pressures from the record label, Hendrix's manager Michael Jeffery, and Hendrix's own "lack of interest".

-The same day Douglas resigned, Hendrix signed the contract with Bill Graham for the two dates at the Fillmore East.
-First, Hendrix had been talking about a Band of Gypsys "jam" LP since late 1968, after the settlement with Ed Chalpin.
-He also introduced the band as both 'Gypsy Sun and Rainbows' and 'Band of Gypsys' during their Woodstock concert.
-At that time, the two Woodstock LPs were only credited as 'Jimi Hendrix'.
+The same day Douglas resigned, Hendrix signed the contract with Bill Graham for two dates at the Fillmore East.
+Hendrix had been talking about a Band of Gypsys "jam" LP since late 1968, after the settlement with Ed Chalpin.
 The recording of the Fillmore East concert was initially a single LP, but additional cuts from the concerts have been released on a double CD, Live at the Fillmore East.
 During the 2 1/2 months before the two nights' worth of recordings for the LP, the band rehearsed and recorded in New York City.
 Hendrix was required to give his next LP to Chalpin to be released by the Capitol Records label, but he had become entangled in litigation concerning the contract with Chalpin's PPX record company that he had signed, his agreement with Jeffery & Chandler prior to the contract, and becoming internationally recognized.
 This fact led to Miles and Billy Cox being hired as full-time employees for the duration of the three-month collaboration called the 'Band of Gypsys'.
 In the end, the band produced the LP for Chalpin and Capitol, as well as a single for Reprise.